Robert-W/esri-redux/README.md

 This uses Babel for transpiling the build, it also uses `React`, `es2015`, and `stage-0` presets so I can play with the latest ES6 features.
 It will strip the Flow types from the code when it compiles to AMD so that there is no issue at runtime in the browser.

 #### Building - Webpack
 Webpack and dojo used to not play nice together, but then I saw [https://github.com/lobsteropteryx/esri-webpack](https://github.com/lobsteropteryx/esri-webpack) which cleverly handled the esri dependencies as externals and built to AMD.
 Now we have Webpack and dojo working together.
-This also uses hot module replacement with gulp/browser-sync so if you edit your components, it can swap them out on the fly without reloading the whole page.
+This also uses hot module replacement so you can swap out your components on the fly without reloading the whole page.

 See [Resources](#resources)